CALENDAR

 These monthly carving meetings are a combination of demo, presentation, and hands-on, open to beginners and experienced alike.
 Topics vary over time.
 Previous focus topics were on sharpening, rotary carving tools, knives, Japanese wood blocks, and chip carving.

-DATES/TIMES - Monthly on the 1st Wednesday (formerly it was a Thursday).
-The start time is 1:00 but you are free to arrive anytime after noon to eat, hangout, and perhaps do some personal work.
+DATES/TIMES - Monthly on the 1st Wednesday.
+The start time is 1:00 but you are free to arrive anytime after noon to eat, hangout, and perhaps do some personal work or shopping.

 NOTE: There is another Carving SIG meeting in the evenings on third Thursdays at the Guild of Oregon Woodworkers in Multnomah Village.
 To register for this series, click here.

-NOTE: In addiiton, there is the Eastside Carving Gathering meetings near NW 31st and Sandy from 10:00-1:00.
+NOTE: In addiiton, there is the Eastside Carving Gathering meetings near NW 31st and Sandy from 10:00-1:00, but not every month.

 LOCATION - Rockler Store, Beaverton, 11773 SW Beaverton Hillsdale Hwy, Beaverton, OR 97005